-- Mass Start Events- For mass start events the round progression (semis to finals) shall be the same as used in Short Track.
+- Canadian Mass Start Events- For Canadian mass start events the round progression (semis to finals) shall be the same as used in Short Track.
 If the racing lane is less than 6 metres wide, a maximum of 6 skaters will be placed on the line for any given race, if the track is greater than 6 metres wide a maximum of 7 skaters will be allowed.
-Exception: for the 2000m (L2T) and 3000m (T2T) mass start finals, a maximum of 24 skaters will be allowed to start the race, per ISU mass start rules. - Olympic Style Events- All ISU racing rules apply.
-Quartets may be conducted for all distances of 1000m or greater. - Pursuits- see box below.
+Olympic Style Events- Quartets may be conducted for all distances of 1000m or greater. - Pursuits- see box below.